Abutiu

-The Egyptian dog Abuwtiyuw, also transcribed as Abutiu (died before 2280 BC), was one of the earliest documented domestic animals whose name is known.
+Abutiu (𓂝𓃀𓅱𓄿𓃡; died before 2280 BC), also transcribed as Abuwtiyuw, was an Egyptian dog and one of the earliest documented domestic animals whose name is known.
 He is believed to have been a royal guard dog who lived in the Sixth Dynasty (2345–2181 BC), and received an elaborate ceremonial burial in the Giza Necropolis at the behest of a pharaoh whose name is unknown.

-An inscribed stone listing the gifts donated by the pharaoh for Abuwtiyuw's funeral was discovered by Egyptologist George A. Reisner in October 1935.
-It was apparently part of the spoil material incorporated into the structure of a Sixth Dynasty mastaba (pharaonic-era tomb) after the demolition of the funerary chapel belonging to Abuwtiyuw's owner, where the stone likely had originally been installed.
+An inscribed stone listing the gifts donated by the pharaoh for Abutiu's funeral was discovered by Egyptologist George A. Reisner in October 1935.
+It was apparently part of the spoil material incorporated into the structure of a Sixth Dynasty mastaba (pharaonic-era tomb) after the demolition of the funerary chapel belonging to Abutiu's owner, where the stone likely had originally been installed.
 The white limestone tablet measures 54.2 × 28.2 × 23.2 cm (21.3 × 11.1 × 9.1 in).
 The inscription is composed of ten vertical rows of hieroglyphs, separated by vertical lines.

-Abuwtiyuw appears to have been a sighthound, a lightly built hunting dog similar to a greyhound, with erect ears and a curly tail.
-The tomb in which his tablet was discovered is in Cemetery G 2100 in Giza West Field, close to the western side of the Great Pyramid of Giza (Pyramid of Khufu/Kheops).
+Abutiu appears to have been a sighthound, a lightly built hunting dog similar to a greyhound, with erect ears and a curly tail.
+The tomb in which his tablet was discovered is in Cemetery G 2100 in Giza West Field, close to the western side of the Great Pyramid of Giza.